dendronhq/dendron/packages/plugin-core/assets/dendron-ws/tutorial/tutorial.3-linking-your-notes.md

 Example: [[tutorial]]

 To navigate to the note in the link, you can just click on the link in the preview pane.
-In the editor pane, you can move the cursor into the link and hit `%KEYBINDING%+Enter`.
+In the editor pane, you can move the cursor into the link and hit `CTRL+ENTER`.

 You can switch back to the previous note with the tab switching shortcut (`Ctrl+Tab` on most systems).